Hibs 0-0 Dundee reaction: Montgomery system faith, 23 attempts but no cutting edge, room for old guard

-Hibs 0-0 Dundee reaction: Montgomery system faith shown, 23 attempts but no cutting edge, room for old guard
+Hibs 0-0 Dundee reaction: Montgomery system faith shown, 23 attempts but no cutting edge, player ratings

 Nick Montomgery’s side had some 23 attempts at goal but lacked a cutting edge when it mattered.
 Dylan Vente, Paul Hanlon, Martin Boyle, Elie Youan and Will Fish were among those who should have done better from promising openings in the final third.